 She said that once she has reached orgasm, it is uncomfortable to continue, the mood changes and her partner misses out, which makes her feel bad.

 Certainly, discomfort during sex can be a major problem, resulting from issues as diverse as lack of natural female lubrication and arthritis or gout.
 As far as I am concerned, all these problems are easily remedies if you are able to find the correct solutions.
 For example, gout remedies are available here.

 And, as if we didn't already know, he also states that while premature orgasms may be stressful, inability to orgasm is a more common problem.

 A recent study of American women found that problems reaching orgasm is the most common sexual complaint, with 54% of the 18 to 30 year-old group reporting this problem.

 Of course, this problem is not just limited to women - men have orgasmic difficulty as well.
-Indeed, male anorgasmia or slowed ejaculation, also called delayed ejaculation, is found in about 10 or 12% of the male population.
+Indeed, male anorgasmia, also called delayed ejaculation, is found in about 10 or 12% of the male population.

 I have seen over the years how much male sexual dysfunction comes from the fact that men are not brought up to be fully in their true male power with women.
 This comes in large part from the dearth of male initiation rituals and rites of passage in our society.

 Email: rodmphillips @ yahoo.com (remove the spaces when emailing)